Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Nested latent class models for VA data

 \subsection{The multi-domain model}

 When training data are collected from a single domain, only one set of mixing weights can be inferred.
 Thus the mixing weights in the target domain are treated either as the same as those from the training domain, or as independent random variables.
 When the training data consist of observations from multiple domains, however, we can leverage the estimated collection of mixing weights to improve out-of-domain prediction.
 Consider a training dataset consisting of observations from $G$ distinct domains.
-We use $D_i$ to denote the domain membership for the $i$-th observation so that $D_i \in \{1, ..., G\}$.
-The domain-specific data generating process can be expressed by
+We use $D_i$ to denote the domain membership for the $i$-th observation so that $D_i \in \{0, ..., G\}$ with $D_i = 0$ indicating the target domain.
+The unified data generating process for all domains can be expressed as

 That is, we assume there are $K$ latent symptom profiles nested within each of the $C$ causes across all domains, but the distribution of the causes and latent classes are domain-specific.
 The domain-specific distributions of $p(X|Y)$ illustrated earlier can then be explained by different mixing over latent classes.
-Similar to the single-domain model, we put independent stick breaking priors on the domain-specific weights and Dirichlet priors for the CSMF, i.e.,
+Similar to the single-domain model, we put independent stick breaking priors on the domain-specific weights and Dirichlet priors for the CSMF, i.e., for $g = 1, ..., G$,

 When performing cause-of-death assignment for a target domain without labeled death, the estimation of the mixing weights $\blambda^{(0)}$ should ideally borrow information from the collection of mixing weights $\{\blambda^{(g)}\}_{g = 1, ..., G}$ in the training domains.
-Let $D_i = 0$ denote the target domain.
-We let $ \lambda^{(0)}_{ck} = \sum_{g=1}^G \eta_{cg}\lambda^{(g)}_{ck}. $ That is, we assume the deaths from the new domain can be modeled as a mixture of deaths from the observed domains.
+For the target domain, we let $ \lambda^{(0)}_{ck} = \sum_{g=1}^G \eta_{cg}\lambda^{(g)}_{ck}, $ i.e., we assume the deaths due to each cause from the new domain can be modeled as a mixture of deaths due to the same cause from the observed domains.
 Compared to putting independent priors on $\blambda^{(0)}$ and estimating it without constraints, this parameterization allows the cause-of-death classification to be less sensitive to small and noisy target domain data.
-Specifically, we consider the following two strategies to parameterize $\blambda^{(0)}$:
+We note that this modeling assumption can be relaxed if domain-level covariates are known and can be used to model domain similarities.
+Here we consider the more common case where no additional information about the target domain exists and leave covariate-based modeling to future work.
+Specifically, we consider the following two strategies to parameterize $\blambda^{(0)}$, and a graphical model representation of the model is summarized in Figure \ref{fig:dag}.